linode/docs/docs/websites/cms/install-and-configure-wordpress-using-wp-cli.md

     :

 `:` is a prompt where you need to enter few commands to navigate through this help menu.
 Up and down arrow keys will take you through the complete help.
-And pressing q will exit the help menu.
+And typing `q` will exit the help menu.
 That's all you need to know for now.
 For complete detail on how to navigate through the complete help section, you can always type `h` at the above prompt.

 In our last step, we enabled Bash Completion feature for WP-CLI.
 To use that type `wp` and press tab twice.
 You would see the list of available commands.
 You can repeat the same by typing `wp core` and then pressing tab twice.
 Now you will see a list of commands that can be used with `core`.